Battle of Cold Harbor: Military situation

 Near Spotsylvania Court House, fighting occurred on and off from May 8 through May 21, as Grant tried various schemes to break the Confederate line.
 On May 8, Union Maj.
 Gens.
 Gouverneur K. Warren and John Sedgwick unsuccessfully attempted to dislodge the Confederates under Maj.
 Gen. Richard H. Anderson from Laurel Hill, a position that was blocking them from Spotsylvania Court House.
-On May 10, Grant ordered attacks across the Confederate line of earthworks, which by now extended over 4 miles (6.5 km), including a prominent salient known as the Mule Shoe.
+On May 10, Grant ordered attacks across the Confederate line of earthworks, which extended over 4 miles (6.5 km), including a prominent salient known as the Mule Shoe.
 Although the Union troops failed again at Laurel Hill, an innovative assault attempt by Col. Emory Upton against the Mule Shoe showed promise.

 Grant used Upton's assault technique on a much larger scale on May 12 when he ordered the 15,000 men of Maj.
 Gen. Winfield S. Hancock's corps to assault the Mule Shoe.
 Hancock was initially successful, but the Confederate leadership rallied and repulsed his incursion.
 Attacks by Maj.
 Gen. Horatio G. Wright on the western edge of the Mule Shoe, which became known as the "Bloody Angle," involved almost 24 hours of desperate hand-to-hand fighting, some of the most intense of the Civil War.
 Supporting attacks by Warren and by Maj.
 Gen. Ambrose Burnside were unsuccessful.
 In the end, the battle was tactically inconclusive, but with almost 32,000 casualties on both sides, it was the costliest battle of the campaign.
 Grant planned to end the stalemate by once again shifting around Lee's right flank to the southeast, toward Richmond.

 Grant's objective following Spotsylvania was the North Anna River, about 25 mi south.
 He sent Hancock's Corps ahead of his army, hoping that Lee would attack it, luring him into the open.
 Lee did not take the bait and beat Grant to the North Anna.
 On May 23, Warren's V Corps crossed the river at Jericho Mills, fighting off an attack by A.P.
 Hill's corps, while Hancock's II Corps captured the bridge on the Telegraph Road.
 Lee then devised a plan, which represented a significant potential threat to Grant: a five-mile (8 km) line that formed an inverted "V" shape with its apex on the river at Ox Ford, the only defensible crossing in the area.
 By moving south of the river, Lee hoped that Grant would assume that he was retreating, leaving only a token force to prevent a crossing at Ox Ford.
 If Grant pursued, the pointed wedge of the inverted V would split his army and Lee could concentrate on interior lines to defeat one wing; the other Union wing would have to cross the North Anna twice to support the attacked wing.